Arcade Processes for Informed Martingale Interpolation: Conclusions

-The FAM theory relies on convexly ordered random variables, that is, the existence of a martingale coupling for the target variables.
-To select such a coupling based on a scheme (instead of fixing an arbitrary one), we propose to consider the \textit{information-based martingale optimal transport problem} (IB-MOT, Definition \ref{IB-MOT}).
+The FAM theory relies on convexly ordered probability measures, that is, the existence of a martingale coupling for the target variables.
+In some real life scenarios, one might not have the coupling, but only its marginal distributions.
+In that case, one must select a martingale coupling for these marginal distributions in order to construct a FAM.
+As a potential application in the field of optimal transport, that is studied in \cite{IBMOT}, we propose the use of the paths of FAMs to select an optimal coupling for the marginal distributions.
 This method is inspired by martingale optimal transport and Schrödinger’s problem.
-IB-MOT aims at introducing noise in MOT in a similar fashion to how the entropic regularization of optimal transport introduces noise in optimal transport.
-In the IB-MOT setting, the noise contained in FAMs, which depends on the choice of the underlying RAP, is considered in the selection of an optimal coupling for the target random variables.
-Once a RAP is chosen, the IB-MOT problem admits a unique solution (Proposition \ref{IB-MOTsol}).
-For instance, according to IB-MOT, when the RAP is the anticipative randomized Brownian bridge, the optimal coupling for two Brownian marginals, is the Brownian coupling, that is, the optimal FAM that connects Brownian marginals is Brownian motion.
-Arcade processes and randomized arcade processes, alongside the filtered arcade martingales, appear thereof to suggest applications in, e.g., financial and insurance mathematics, mathematical biology, statistics, and climate science.
+It aims at introducing noise in MOT in a similar fashion to how the entropic regularisation of optimal transport introduces noise in optimal transport.
+The noise contained in FAMs, which depends on the choice of the underlying RAP, is taken into consideration in the selection of an optimal coupling for the target random variables---we aim at maximising the expectation of the cumulative cost in time between the final target random variable and the considered FAM over the set of martingale couplings.
+The same ideas can be applied to FARMs, where we look instead for an optimal reverse-martingale coupling based on the paths of FARMs.
+Arcade processes and randomised arcade processes, alongside the filtered arcade martingales, suggest applications in, e.g., financial and insurance mathematics, mathematical biology, statistics, and climate science.